semonte/restful-api-guidelines/hyper-media/Hypermedia.md

 Additional resources: [Wikipedia](http://en.wikipedia.org/wiki/HATEOAS), [The RESTful CookBook](http://restcookbook.com/Basics/hateoas/)

-## {{ book.must }} Use HAL
+## {{ book.must }} Use a well-defined subset of HAL

 Links to other resources must be defined exclusively using [HAL](http://stateless.co/hal_specification.html) and preferably using standard [link relations](http://www.iana.org/assignments/link-relations/link-relations.xml).

+Clients and Servers are required to support `_links` with its `href` and `rel` attributes, not only at the root level but also in nested objects.
+To reduce the effort needed by clients to process hypertext data from servers it's not required to implement CURIEs, URI templates or embedded resources.
+Nor is it required to support the HAL media type `application/hal+json`.

-We opted for HAL after conduction a comparison of different hypermedia formats based on properties like:
+We opted for this subset of HAL after conduction a comparison of different hypermedia formats based on properties like:

 * Simplicity: easy to understand and implement in a non-breaking way
 * Adoption: use in open-source libraries and tools as well as other companies